 Your Home Watch professional should properly label and color code your circuit breaker based on your key!

 Issues may arise while you are away.
 Therefore, it is important to develop a list of trusted service providers to give you peace of mind in the event of an emergency.
 Make sure to share the list with your Home Watch professional so they have it in your profile.

 If you are unsure of service providers in your area or are a new homeowner, make sure to contact your Home Watch Company, as most have a Preferred Vendor List they can share with you.

-Before leaving Marco Island or Naples, FL for the season it is important to prepare your home to avoid issues from happening when you are away.
+Before leaving Marco Island, Bonita Springs, or Naples, FL for the season it is important to prepare your home to avoid issues from happening when you are away.
 The two most common issues that can happen are water and HVAC related.
 Fortunately, there are several actions you can take in order to protect your investment.

 First, you can reduce the risk of water damage by turning off your main water valve and emptying the ice maker.
 Next, you can manage the humidity in your home by properly setting your thermostat, maintaining your A/C unit, closing the blinds of your home, and leaving doors ajar.